E-Book Reader Review: Amazon Kindle Touch, Wi-Fi, 6" E Ink Display

 When I received my Amazon Kindle Touch, it was dead and it took several hours to recharge the battery, but once it was powered up I was able to link it to my Amazon account to buy books for it and easily download them to my computer and load them onto my Kindle.

-It was very easy to put books onto my Amazon Kindle Touch and you can download Amazon’s free Kindle PC app that I use to put load books onto my e-book reader.
+It was very easy to put books on my Amazon Kindle Touch and you can download Amazon’s free Kindle PC app that I use to put load books onto my e-book reader.

 My battery hasn’t died yet, and I’ve been using it every so often, it also charges pretty quickly, so I haven’t had a problem with battery life.